knowit-solutions-cocreate/datadrivet-docs/05-setting-up-repository.md

 ---
 layout: page
 title: Setting up a Repository
-nav_order: 4
+nav_order: 50
 ---

-# Setting up a Repository
+## Setting up a Repository

 ## Step 1: Do You Really Need a New Repository?

-**Default approach: Use existing repositories (monorepo)**
+### Default approach: Use existing repositories (monorepo)

 Before creating a new repository, consider adding your project to one of our existing repositories.
 This approach offers several benefits:

 - **Shared infrastructure** - Leverage existing CI/CD, secrets, and tooling
 - **Reduced maintenance** - No need to duplicate devenv configurations